 A grid plan and map had already existed for the northern portion of the township since 1804.
 John B. Coles of New York City had purchased the property that year.
 Much of the land north of the Newark Plank Road (Newark Avenue) and south of Hoboken was still in the hands of his heirs circa 1841.

-The newly formed Van Vorst Township had only 1,057 residents living on mostly farmland, but changes due to urbanization and industrialization were advancing.
-The first street laid in the township was placed at the corner of Grove Street and Railroad Avenue in 1845 costing $12.
+The newly formed Van Vorst Township had only 1,057 residents, mostly living on farmland, but changes due to urbanization and industrialization were advancing.
+The first street laid in the township was placed at the corner of Grove Street and Railroad Avenue in 1845 for $12.
 Grove Street was paved from Newark to Pavonia avenues.
-The following year, the First Reformed Church, now the Mt.
+The following year, the First Reformed Church, now Mt.
 Olive Baptist Church, on Wayne Street was begun.
 A firehouse was built on Bay Street off Newark Avenue in 1847.
 Later, a room at the firehouse served as Town Hall (Grundy 35-36).
 The transportation services of the Morris Canal and the New Jersey Railroad at the waterfront supported the growth of industrial plants, such as the Dixon Crucible Company and Colgate Company nearby.
-Paulus Hook and Marin Boulevard are at the southern part of the area historically known as Harsimus and the former Township of Van Vorst.
+Paulus Hook and Marin Boulevard are in the southern part of the area, historically known as Harsimus and the former Township of Van Vorst.

 The Van Vorst Park Historic District includes significant sites such as the Jersey City Free Public Library, Dixon Crucible Company, City Hall, and the Barrow Mansion.
 It is bound by Christopher Columbus Drive (formerly Railroad Avenue), Grand Street, Marin Boulevard (formerly Henderson Street), and Brunswick Street.